videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 slug: on-off-camera
 ---

-# On / Off Camera
+# On / Off Camera - React Native

 Any participant can turn on or off his camera in the meeting using below methods.